chemodun/X4-XMLDiffAndPatch/README.md

 Please be aware - each release archive has an appropriate link to the [VirusTotal](https://www.virustotal.com).
 Follow the link to be sure that the archive is safe.

 ## Changelog

+### [0.2.27] - 2025-08-28

+- Improved:
+  - XMLDiff: added --ignore-diff-in-attribute option to ignore differences in the specified attribute when comparing elements.
+It is useful when you want to ignore differences in attribute `version` in X4 script files.

 ### [0.2.26] - 2025-06-16